 Serve pappu with rice, papad or tomato pachadi when you are pressed for time or on lazy days.

-Fridge: This green dal stays good for 3-4 days in the fridge if stored in a clean airtight container.
+Fridge: This cucumber dal stays good for 3-4 days in the fridge if stored in a clean airtight container.

 Tips and Tricks